 The six "core" countries for the research project are Argentina and Nicaragua in Latin America, India and the Republic of Korea in Asia, and South Africa and Tanzania in Africa.
 Two countries were chosen from each of these three continents in order to have one country that was more developed, both in terms of its economy and welfare services, and another that was less so.
 In addition, smaller research initiatives have been conducted in Switzerland and Japan so as to include examples of care in more developed economies.
 All eight countries were chosen on the basis that time use survey data were available for analysis.
 In the first year of the project, the research teams for each of the six core countries produced a detailed research report that analysed data from these surveys in their respective countries.
-A similar report was subsequently produced for Japan.
 Although the surveys differ in some important respects (as discussed below), the reports utilized a relatively similar framework and attempted to analyse similar issues.
-This chapter summarizes and compares some of the findings from the analysis of time use data from the six core countries as well as those from Japan.
-The country-specific chapters that follow provide more detailed analysis of the findings in each country.
-However, because of space restrictions, most of the country chapters do not include all the analysis included in the reports prepared for the project.
-This chapter thus at times includes findings from a particular country that are not covered in the country chapter.
+This report summarizes and compares some of the findings from the analysis of time use data from the six core countries.

 The socioeconomic variables used by the country teams are similar in many respects.
 They are, however, not always completely the same or strictly comparable.
 The differences between countries arise, among others, from the particular situation within each country (for example, the South African concept of race and the Indian concept of caste are not relevant for the other countries).
 Further differences arise because of the population covered by the surveys.
 These include differences in the age group covered, as well as the fact that the Argentina survey covered only the city of Buenos Aires.
 Further differences arise as a result of the particular instruments and methodology used for the surveys in different countries, the number and nature of days covered, the information gathered through these surveys, and the options provided for answering questions.
-Many of these differences are described in a paper produced for the project (Budlender 2007).
+Many of these differences are described in an earlier paper produced for the project (Budlender 2007).
 Despite these differences, there is sufficient common ground to allow cross-country analysis.

-This chapter consists of seven sections after this short introduction, as follows.
+The paper consists of nine sections after this short introduction, as follows.